AlexandreHiroyuki/DataTome/README.md

 _**—Recommended Platform—**_ Use the [PlatformIO Registry](https://registry.platformio.org/libraries/alexandrehiroyuki/DataTome) to install the library!

-To avoid duplicating data on smaller samples, _[check the Partials feature](https://alexandrehiroyuki.github.io/DataTomeDocs/docs/category/partials)_!
+To avoid duplicating data for smaller samples of the same data, _[check the Partials feature](https://alexandrehiroyuki.github.io/DataTomeDocs/docs/category/partials)_!

 ## Documentation